 Newfoundland and Labrador

 All people in the province aged 12 and older are now able to book an appointment for a first dose of COVID-19 vaccine.

-The province has stopped the use of AstraZeneca's vaccine as a first dose.
+Nova Scotia is stopping the use of AstraZeneca's COVID-19 vaccine as a first dose.

-The Health Department says the decision was based on "an abundance of caution'' due to an observed increase in the rare blood-clotting condition linked to this vaccine.
+The Health Department says the "decision is based on an abundance of caution'' due to an observed increase in the rare blood-clotting condition linked to this vaccine.

-The department also says it will reschedule anyone who was to receive AstraZeneca to instead be inoculated with Pfizer-BioNTech or Moderna "in a timely manner."
+The department also says it has enough mRNA vaccine to immunize people age 40 and older, and it will reschedule anyone who was to receive AstraZeneca to instead be inoculated with Pfizer-BioNTech or Moderna "in a timely manner."